Universite-Gustave-Eiffel/I-Simpa/Docs/project_database.rst

 .. warning::

-	Absorption and transmission loss are linked together.
+	**Absorption and transmission loss are linked together**.
 Since transmission is a part of the absorption, the transmission loss can not larger than the absorption coefficient.
 For example, for a given absorption coefficient of 0.2, the transmission loss must be smaller than 20 dB (i.e. 0.2=10^(20/10)).

-If the transmission loss value is larger than the possible absorption, the absorption coefficient is automatically adjusted.
-If the absorption coefficient is changed, the transmission loss can be automatically adjusted if necessary.
+	- If the transmission loss value is larger than the given absorption, the absorption coefficient is automatically adjusted.

+	- If the absorption coefficient is changed, the transmission loss can be automatically adjusted if necessary.

 Spectrum
 ------------